1st International Workshop on Behavioural Metrics and Quantitative Logics

 Topics for discussion include (but are not limited to):

-• Applications of BMQL in fields like model-checking, security, privacy, hybrid systems, quantum computing, learning, and explainable AI, among others.
+- Applications of behavioural metrics and/or quantitative logics in fields like model-checking, security, privacy, hybrid systems, quantum computing, learning, and explainable AI, among others.

 Submissions